puni-ram48/MADE-SS2024/project/project-plan.md

 ## Main Question

-1. What is the trend in global wildfire area burned and emissions from 2002 to 2023?
+1. What is the trend in global wildfire burned areas and emissions from 2002 to 2023?
+2. How do wildfire burned areas vary across different landcover types (e.g., forest, savannas, croplands) and geographical regions?
+3. How have emission levels of key pollutants (e.g., CO2, PM2.5) changed over time, and are there any noticeable trends or patterns?
-2. Is there a correlation between wildfire area burned and emissions globally?
+4. Is there a correlation between wildfire area burned and emissions of diffrent gases?
-3. Are there regional variations in the relationship between wildfire area burned and emissions?

 ## Description